 There are three basic tool types that are covered in every service organization:

-- tools for general functions, such as BPM tools for specifying process and organization, PPM tools for projects and programs, or reporting tools
+- system tools for automating the execution of operations activities, including tools for generic functions PPM tools for projects and programs, or reporting tools

 Read more about this layout and related tool strategies in the blog "Does your FMIS fit your management system?" (in Dutch)